lisa-pinto/thesis-site/content/post/Decimals and Painting.md

 ## Generate a Painting from Decimals

-The main point of irrational numbers is that their decimal expansions are unpredictable, no lines, no repeated numbers, because there is not long division, you don’t know what will come next.
+The main point of irrational numbers is that their decimal expansions are unpredictable, no lines, no repeated numbers, because there is no way to find it's decimals using simple division, you don’t know what will come next.

 Let’s see how this works, imagine you are making a painting, and each decimal number has a different stroke.